High Speed 2: Archaeological discoveries

-Between 2018 and early 2022, HS2 examined more than 100 archaeological sites along the railway route.
+Between 2018 and early 2022 HS2 examined more than 100 archaeological sites along the railway route.

-Early discoveries during construction were two Victorian era glass jar time capsules found during the demolition of the derelict National Temperance Hospital in Camden, dating from 1879 and 1884.
+Early discoveries during construction were two Victorian-era glass jar time capsules found during the demolition of the derelict National Temperance Hospital in Camden, dating from 1879 and 1884.
 The capsules contained newspapers, the hospital's rules, pro-temperance movement material, and official records.

 The "Hillingdon Hoard" of more than 300 late Iron Age potins was discovered in by archaeologists working on the railway project in Hillingdon, West London.
 Archaeologists working on the railway had previously discovered hunter-gatherer flint tools from a much earlier (early Mesolithic) site in the eastern Colne Valley within the London Borough of Hillingdon, evidence of what may be the earliest settlers of what is now Greater London.

 Before construction could begin on the new Euston station, archaeologists had to remove roughly 40,000 skeletons from the former burial ground of St James's Church, which was in use between 1790 and 1853 and lies on the site of the new station.
-Many of the skeletons were identifiable by surviving lead coffin plates, including the long lost remains of explorer Captain Matthew Flinders, who is to be re-buried in his home town of Donington, Lincolnshire.
-The rest of the remains are to reburied at Brookwood Cemetery, Surrey.
+Many of the skeletons were identifiable by surviving lead coffin plates, including the long-lost remains of the explorer Captain Matthew Flinders, who is to be re-buried in his home town of Donington, Lincolnshire.
+The rest of the remains are to be reburied at Brookwood Cemetery, Surrey.
 There were also excavations to remove roughly 6,500 skeletons from a burial ground on the site of the new Curzon Street Station in Birmingham.
-Other notable finds in the burials were grave goods such as coins, plates, toys, and necklaces, as well as evidence of body snatching.
+Other notable finds in the burials were grave goods such as coins, plates, toys and necklaces, as well as evidence of body snatching.
 Excavations in Birmingham also uncovered the world's oldest railway roundhouse.

-In July 2020, archaeological teams announced a number of discoveries near Wendover, Buckinghamshire.
+In July 2020, archaeological teams announced a number of discoveries near Wendover in Buckinghamshire.
 The skeleton of an Iron Age man was discovered face-down in a ditch with his hands bound together under his pelvis, suggesting that he may be a victim of a murder or execution.
 Archaeologists also discovered the remains of a Roman buried in a lead coffin, and stated that he may have been someone of high status due to the expensive method of burial.
 One of the most significant finds was that of a large circular monument of wooden posts 65 m in diameter with features aligned with the winter solstice, similar to that of Stonehenge in Wiltshire.
 A golden stater from the 1st century BC was also discovered, with archaeologists stating that it was almost certainly minted in Britain.

 In Coleshill, Warwickshire, the remains of large manor and ornamental gardens, laid out by Robert Digby in the 16th century, were excavated.